 - 3:00 Literature plus snack-time – read a great family classic.

 Note: Many homeschooling parents do formal homework in the morning and then spend some time socializing with other people in the afternoon.
-Many of these families don’t spend above 1 or 2 hours in formal education, especially in the elementary years.
+Many families don’t spend above 1 or 2 hours in formal education, especially in elementary years.
 Charlotte Mason homeschools probably spend even less again.

 Personally, I’m a massive fan of Classical Education.
 But, Classical Education lacks a little freedom that Charlotte Mason has in spades.
 Many Christians seem to do a mix of Charlotte Mason homeschooling and Classical education.
 This is what I will be choosing.
-I think this mix will enable a love of learning while giving children a good foundation in the Classics which have informed great minds for centuries.
+This mix will enable a love of learning while giving children a good foundation in the Classics, which have informed great minds for centuries.